Handa Island

 Handa Island Ferry

-The Tarbet to Handa passenger ferry runs from Tarbet pier to Handa Island from early April to late August.
-Depending on weather conditions it normally operates from 9 am to 2 pm for outgoing journeys to the island.
-However, we would recommend arriving early in the morning for the first trip out to Handa, so that you can make the most of your day.
+It normally operates from 9 am to 2 pm, depending on weather conditions for outgoing journeys to the island.
+However, we recommend arriving early in the morning for the first trip out to Handa to make the most of your day.

 The round trip costs £20, payable by cash only when you buy your ticket at the ticket booth beside the Tarbet pier.
-The Handa Ferry only takes around 12 people at a time so arrive early ( about half an hour) if it is nice weather, because it’s likely to be busy.
+The Handa Ferry only takes around 12 people at a time, so arrive early ( about half an hour) if it is nice weather because it’s likely to be busy.

 The car park, marked on the map, is free but does fill up quickly on a sunny day.
 It is also the car park for the Shorehouse Seafood Restaurant and Cafe, where you can book a seafood meal or stop by for a cream tea or a quick pint.

 Lifejackets are supplied and must be worn on the short 10-minute boat ride.
-Make sure you are wrapped up warmly and wearing a waterproof jacket as the sea spray can whip up on the journey.
+Make sure you are wrapped up warmly and wearing a waterproof jacket, as the sea spray can whip up on the journey.

 No dogs are allowed on the ferry.
-Makes sense really, because dogs aren’t allowed on Handa Island due to the protected wildlife.
+Makes sense, really, because dogs aren’t allowed on Handa Island due to the protected wildlife.

 Arriving on Handa Island